SehwanHong/Artificial-Intelligence/ToNN/ViT/index.md

 The standard Transformer receives as input a 1D sequence of token embedding.
 To handle 2D images, the image is reshaped into a sequence of 2D Patches.

-The Transfromer uses constant latent vector sixe D through all of its layers.
+The Transfromer uses constant latent vector size D through all of its layers.
 Similarly, the patch is flattened and mapped into D dimensions with trainable linear projection.
 This is called patch embedding.

 The models prepend a learnable embedding to the sequence of embedding patches.
 This patch serve as the image representation y.
 Both during pre-training and fine-tuning, a classificiation head is attached to the learnable embedding patch.
 The classification head is impleneted by MLP with one hidden layer at pre-training time and by a single linear layer at fine-tuning time.